-Chances are good that I can fix the problem behavior that other trainers can’t.
+A: I have helped thousands of clients who have heard this from other trainers before.
+Chances are very high that I can fix the problem behavior that other trainers can’t.

 Q: After the training my dog is fixed so I can just do whatever I want with him, right?

 A: Usually a dog's behavior problem is related to how the owner has been living with the dog.
-I can transform the dog while he is in my care.
-But if the owner continues to do what he always does, the dog could go back to the way he was before the training or even worse.
-It is very important that the owner follows my instruction and recommendation and is committed to work on making adjustments to help his dog to succeed.
+I can transform the dog while he is in my care, but if the owner continues to do what he used to do, the dog could go back to the way he was before the training or even worse.
+It is very important that owners follow my instructions and recommendations and are committed to adjust their life styles if needed in order to remain successful.

 Q: What can I expect from your training program?

-A: In order to have a good idea on how I train and what you can expect, I would like to invite you to watch my videos on my web site, my facebook page, my Instagram, and my Youtube channel and to read my blog on my web site.
+A: In order to have a good idea on how I train and what you can expect, I would like to invite you to watch my videos on my web site, my FaceBook page, my Instagram, and and to read my blog on my web site.

-We will be a team working together as partners.
-It is very important that you join this partnership with real understanding and real expectation.
-I am very transparent and I show all my work so you can have an accurate idea on how your dog will be trained and what kind of result you can expect.
+We will be working together as partners.
+It is very important that you join this partnership with good understanding and expectation.
+I am very transparent and I show all my work because I want you to have an accurate idea on how your dog will be trained and what kind of result you can expect.

 Q: Can you guarantee result with your board and train program for life?

 A: I can guarantee to give you the result you ask for, and meet - and likely exceed - your expectation at the end of the board and train program.